 The FHFA implemented a surcharge on certain refinance loans on December 1st, 2020.
 This new 0.5% refinancing fee by Fannie Mae and Freddie Mac will amount to 0.5% of the principal loan balance.

 The new fee, originally set to be implemented on September 1st, 2020, was pushed back to December 1st, 2020, and applies to refinance home loans that close on or after 12-1-20.

 Despite objections from members of Congress, the National Association of Realtors (NAR), housing coalitions, and others in the U.S., the fee was implemented on December 1st, 2020.

-The reason for implementing the new fee is to recoup projected losses occurring because of the Coronavirus pandemic.
+The new fee is implemented to recoup projected losses occurring because of the Coronavirus pandemic.
 According to the FHFA, Fannie Mae and Freddie Mac are projected to sustain losses of not less than $6 billion.
 The broken-down projected losses are $4 billion due to forbearance, $1 billion in foreclosure moratorium losses, and $1 billion in servicer compensation plus other forbearance expenses.

 The fee of 0.5% on mortgage refinancing is intended to help recover some of the expected losses.
 It may or may not be a temporary fee revoked in the future, but the FHFA has not explicitly stated this.